IEkAdN/BactSNP/README.md

 cp bactsnp /some/where/in/your/PATH/
 ```

-In the binary package, `make` command only generates the main bash script `bactsnp`, and does not compile any programs.
+In the binary package, the `make` command only generates the main bash script `bactsnp`, and does not compile any programs.

 ### source package